AWDaM/Maid-in-Abyss/index.md

 ![](https://imgur.com/NRWagrE.png)

+The following lists are the part of the third delivery done by each of the team members.

 [Jaume Surís (right):](https://github.com/Farmak09)
 - Focus System
 - Interactive UI
 - Labels
+- Timer and score
+- Player lives
+- Pause menu

 [Lorién Portella (left):](https://github.com/Witiza)
 - Clock and Scrollbar classes